 What is the solution?
 Well, it will likely be vaccines.
-Georgia, a small former Soviet State on the Black Bea, is the first country to allow unrestricted travel for those that have had full vaccinations.
+Georgia, a small former Soviet State on the Black Sea, is the first country to allow unrestricted travel for those who have had full vaccinations.

 Two weeks ago, SAGA cruises announced a vaccine requirement for all guests.
 Will the major cruise lines follow?
 For now, they remain skeptical, with more time passing, this could change.